Kitware/ParaView/Plugins/GmshReader/README.md

 make -j 8 install

 This configuration should keep the memory requirement for the Gmsh library as low as possible.
-Beware: the default Gmsh library provided by some Linux distributions under their software package manager, or simply built with default cmake variables may include additional components that are not compatible with this plugin.
+Beware: the default Gmsh library provided by some Linux distributions under their software package manager, or simply built with default cmake variables, may include additional components that are not compatible with this plugin.
 It is strongly advised to build your own version of the Gmsh library using the cmake variables listed above.
 Please contact us if you can't build your own version with the cmake command above.